 Plus, not having to block out countless hours on your calendar for in-person training helps you and your team avoid burnout.

 - Record, collaborate, edit, review, and distribute with one tool: Say goodbye to a multi-tool workflow and hello to a simple but powerful tool that has your back for the whole process.
-With VEED you can record a training video, edit it, share it with teammates (or clients), and comment feedback!
+With VEED, you can record a training video, edit it, share it with teammates (or clients), and exchange feedback as comments!

 - Translations: Translate your video subtitles into 100 different languages to reach a global audience.

 - Cloud Storage: All your content lives safely inside your VEED workspace.
-Never take up precious storage space on your computer again!
+Never worry about taking up precious storage space on your device again.

-Curious about how VEED fits into your team’s workflow?
-Learn more about how we can simplify your video content workflow with VEED.
+If you're curious about how VEED can fit into your team’s workflow, learn more about how we can simplify your video content workflow with VEED.